google/idaidle/README.md

 | Windows | `idaidle.dll`           |
 |         | `idaidle64.dll`         |

-Note: A `64` in anywhere in any of the filenames denotes a 64-bit address aware plugin.
+Note: A `64` in any of the filenames denotes a 64-bit address aware plugin.

 ## Installation